aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 <p>
 Select the private key created at the end of Step 3: Create AWS Linux EC2 Instance.
 Click Ok to close the dialog and then click Login to connect to EC2 instance.
-After connecting successfully, we can see below screen:
+After connecting successfully, you will see below screen:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/25-winscp-files-view.PNG" class="fullsize-image" alt="-----">
 </p>